-Why do people start believing in God.
+Why do people start to believe in God?
 Should modern man believe in God?
 Biblical values do not match modern ones

 Reading time: 3 min